Pylons/pyramid/docs/narr/hooks.rst

    :linenos:

    from helloworld.views import forbidden_view
-   from pyramid.exceptions import Forbidden config.add_view(forbidden_view, context=Forbidden)
+   from pyramid.response import HTTPForbidden config.add_view(forbidden_view, context=HTTPForbidden)

 Replace ``helloworld.views.forbidden_view`` with a reference to the Python :term:`view callable` you want to use to represent the Forbidden view.